David A. Mix Barrington

 I was part of a group that created the North Amherst Community Farm, and thus preserved farming on most of a 38-acre tract near my house.

 I am a co-author of a collaborative alternate history, For All Nails, extending For Want of a Nail by Robert Sobel.
-More information, most of it writen by my For All Nails collaborator Johnny Pez, is available at the Sobel Wiki, with encyclopedic depiction of the alternate world of Sobel's book, and a partial archive of For All Nails material.
+More information, most of it writen by my For All Nails collaborator Johnny Pez, is available at the Sobel Wiki, with an encyclopedic depiction of the alternate world of Sobel's book, and a now-complete archive of For All Nails material.

-My prior HSC roles were in As You Like It (2008, Adam), King Lear (2007, Burgundy, Ensemble), A Comedy of Errors (2007, Egeon), Macbeth (2006, the Doctor), Julius Caesar (2005, Cobbler, Metellus Cimber, Ensemble), A Midsummer Night's Dream (2005, Egeus, Philostrate), Love's Labors Lost (2003, Nathaniel), and The Winter's Tale (2002, Shepherd).
+My earlier HSC roles were in As You Like It (2008, Adam), King Lear (2007, Burgundy, Ensemble), A Comedy of Errors (2007, Egeon), Macbeth (2006, the Doctor), Julius Caesar (2005, Cobbler, Metellus Cimber, Ensemble), A Midsummer Night's Dream (2005, Egeus, Philostrate), Love's Labors Lost (2003, Nathaniel), and The Winter's Tale (2002, Shepherd).

 I was co-chair (with Prof. Neil Immerman) of local arrangements for the Nineteenth Annual IEEE Conference on Computational Complexity, held in Amherst 21-24 June 2004.
 Here is the local arrangements page with information about the conference, a detailed program, and a page of photos of scenic Amherst and vicinity.

-My occasional political blogging can be found at Blue Mass Group, Blue Hampshire, and MyDD.
+My occasional political blogging can be found at the now-defunct Blue Mass Group.

 Some sites I read far too regularly:

 Coming soon (?) -- a list of books I often recommend to people.
+It will start with the novel A Suitable Boy by Vikram Seth.

 There are more things that ought to be on this site but who am I trying to kid...